Assessments#

 Participation Problems#

 • These participation problems are not usually graded on correctness or even completeness.
-I just want to see if it looks like they put in an honest effort to solve the problems.
+I just want to see if it looks like they put in an honest effort to solve the problems using their notes.
 I use a simple binary scale (0 or 1) on whether they get credit.

 Online Homework#